 When a dog is considered old is very obviously dependent on their life expectancy, which tends to be related to their size.
 Larger dogs tends to have a shorter life expectancy, whereas smaller dogs have a longer life expectancy.
 In general larger dogs are considered 'senior' at 5-6 and smaller ones at 7-8.

-There are lots of natural active ingredients, such as omega 3, glucosamine, chondroitin and chondroitin that can help protect your dog's joints and aid their mobility.
+There are lots of natural active ingredients, such as omega 3, glucosamine, and chondroitin that can help protect your dog's joints and aid their mobility.
 Adding these to your dog's diet is a quick and easy way to help your dog stay happy and healthy.
 The easiest way to add them in is with a mobility supplement, like Mobile Bones, which can be added to any feed.
-Alternatively there are food like Move Easy, which not only has the supplements 'built-in', the majority of the food is salmon, which is one of nature's richest sources of Omega 3s.
+Alternatively there is food like Joint Care, which not only has the supplements 'built-in', the majority of the food is salmon, which is one of nature's richest sources of Omega 3s.

 Non-steroidal anti-inflammatory drugs (NSAIDs) such as Metacam tend to be the first port of call for a lot of vets.
 However there has been quite a considerable backlash against them in recent years.
 Firstly they do nothing to actually help with the problem, they just help with the pain caused by the problem.
 It is much better to look at the problem itself.
 Secondly they have considerable side effects ranging from vomiting and tar-like stools to serious kidney issues and even death.
 We tend to think it can be OK to give NSAIDs at a very late stage in a dog's life, as there may not be long enough for side effects to develop, but with any dog under 10-12 they should be avoided where possible.
 Our suggestion is that you try a joint supplement first, and only used NSAIDs as a last resort.